nandosola/trantor-stream-uploader/README.md

 Last but not least, I wanted to learn how to use Mockito to test Servlets.
 I ended up using PowerMockito (PowerMock + Mockito) because Mockito by itself won't allow mocking final classes, such as Java's `URL`.

+#### Supported streaming modes
+The client can send files in three ways:

+* x-www-form-urlencoded (either one or multiple files)
+* Single-file binary streams with known or unknown content-length.

 ### Caveats
 Please be aware, that there is Trantor-specific code living under `cc.abstra.trantor.wcamp` that takes care of: